mjmr89/TradeCraft/README.txt

 "NumberOneMinecraftFan", they could use "-NumberOne-" as the name on the sign.

 TODO: Allow administrators to set aliases or nicknames for players for use on signs.
+Or have support for an existing alias plugin.

 Players are not allowed to create signs that contain other players' names.
-Likewise, players are not allowed to destroy signs (or the chests underneath them) containing other players' names.
+Likewise, players are not allowed to destroy signs (or the chests underneath them, or the block behind then) containing other players' names.
+Also all items have to be removed from player shops before they can be destroyed.

 Using shops
 ===========